Johnstown flood of 1977: Impact on local economy

-Johnstown, a once booming steel city was significantly impacted by the aftermath of flood.
-In a city that relied so heavily on the steel industry in its economy, the effects of this disaster would be felt for some years to come.
-The Bethlehem Steel Company had roots into the industry within Johnstown.
-As the company continued to face a decline in profits in the years after the flood, they looked to Johnstown for solutions.
+Johnstown, a once-booming steel city, was significantly impacted by the flood.
+In a city that relied so heavily on the steel industry in its economy, the effects of the disaster were felt for many years afterward.
+The Bethlehem Steel Company had roots in the industry within Johnstown.
+As the company continued to face a decline in profits in the years following the flood, they looked to Johnstown for solutions.
 With continuous cutbacks, Johnstown had ranked as the area with the least profit made.
-Over 2,300 steel jobs were terminated in Johnstown as a part of cutbacks by CEO of Bethlehem Steel, Donald Trautlein, who succeeded Lewis Foy as Bethlehem Steel's CEO in 1980.
+Over 2,300 steel jobs were terminated in Johnstown as a part of cutbacks initiated by Donald Trautlein, who succeeded Lewis Foy as CEO of Bethlehem Steel in 1980.
 He invested no more money into the city as he did not see any more profit to be made.